 Beyond Britain, John worked to advance urology through the EAU and EBU where he was head of the EAU Scientific Committee in 1984, President of the 8th EAU Congress in London in 1988 and EBU President from 1991 - 1992.
 He was awarded the Willy Gregoir Medal in 2001 for his significant contribution to the development of the specialty in Europe.

 John had an outstanding urological career and was one of the leading urologists of his generation.
 BAUS is proud to recognise his contribution and talents, to both the national and international fields of urology, where he was keen to develop high standards of practice and promote our specialty as a separate entity.
 Urologists of his calibre and ability are few and he will be sorely missed.

 Click here to download John Blandy's obituary in The Telegraph, published on 25 August 2011.

-Click here to read a more detailed account (by Christopher Woodhouse) of John Blandy's life and career in Plarr's Lives of the Fellows Online.
+Read a more detailed account of John Blandy's life and career (written by Christopher Woodhouse) in Plarr's Lives of the Fellows Online.